RafaRed/Mascara/README.md

 # Working on
 May You can help me with it :)
-- use user google session, and turn it like a normal browser activity.
+- Trigger a onmousedown event on HREF link
-- Search for query related stuff
+- Develop an Artificial Inteligence to improve search grammar
 - Select another services to work on.